Review

 Mental Activity in the Kalachakra System

-So when we talk about mind, we’re talking about subjective experiencing of things, but that activity can be described from a physical point of view of what’s going on on a physical level:
+When we talk about mind, we’re talking about subjective experiencing of things, but that activity can be described from a physical point of view of what’s going on on a physical level:

-- For mental activity, there’s a more subtle energy-system of the body.
+- For mental activity, there’s a more subtle energy system of the body.

-- And for the clear-light activity, there’s the subtlest energy, energy wind.
+- And for the clear-light activity, there’s the subtlest energy, energy-wind.

-Remember on a sense level, we can have a mental hologram in five different classes.
-You can have a mental hologram of a sight, a mental hologram of a sound, a mental hologram of a smell, a mental hologram of a taste, and a mental hologram of a tactile sensation or physical sensation.
+Remember, on a sense level, we can have a mental hologram in five different classes.
+We can have a mental hologram of a sight, a mental hologram of a sound, a mental hologram of a smell, a mental hologram of a taste, and a mental hologram of a tactile sensation or physical sensation.
 We shouldn’t say just tactile.
 It’s a physical sensation.
 It’s not only soft and hard, not only that.
 It also includes hot and cold.
 It also includes a physical sensation of motion.
 There are many different types of physical sensations.

-So just as there are these different classes of mental holograms involved with sensory experiences, we have four classes of mental holograms involved with inner mental experiences:
+Just as there are these different classes of mental holograms involved with sensory experiences, we have four classes of mental holograms involved with inner mental experiences:

 What’s going on when we are really worried?
 We’re thinking with all these verbal mental holograms, and there are images when we’re remembering difficult situations that happened with other people and so on.
 We represent the whole event with this mental hologram.
 It’s very interesting.

 We’re not talking about the mental holograms that will arise on our mental continuum when we are a Buddha, the mental holograms of our appearances in various forms as a Buddha.
-These are pure.
-So we’re not talking about the path or the resultant level.
-We’re just staying here on the basis level.
-But don’t think that all mental holograms are the problem.
+These are pure, so we’re not talking about the path or the resultant level.
+We’re just staying here on the basis level, but don’t think that all mental holograms are the problem.
 It’s just the ones that are mixed with an appearance of true existence and are based on these winds moving through the subtle energy system rather than all being dissolved at the heart chakra.
-Because the clear-light level of mental activity, being mental activity, involves of course the arising of holograms.
+Because the clear-light level of mental activity, being mental activity, involves, of course, the arising of holograms.
 That’s what’s involved with arising as a yidam (a Buddha-figure) and all these other things.